flathub/org.freedesktop.Sdk.Extension.llvm15/README.md

 It's possible that your app will additionally need some special variable(s) beside the above.
 Please consult your app documentation or source files like `CMakeLists.txt` to confirm that.

-If your app dynamically links to any shared library provided by this extension then you need to copy that library into `/app/lib` during the build, i.e:
+If your app dynamically links to any shared library provided by this extension then you need to copy that library in `/app/lib` directory during the build, i.e:
 ```
 cp /usr/lib/sdk/llvm15/lib/libLLVM-15.so /app/lib/
 ```